cert-manager/website/content/docs/getting-started/README.md

   Normal   Sync               34s (x16 over 65m)  loadbalancer-controller    Scheduled for sync
 ```

+### Use cmctl to show the state of a cert-manager Certificate and all its associated resources

+> ℹ️ Install `cmctl` if you have not already done so.

+When you create a cert-manager Certificate associated with an Issuer for Let's Encrypt,
+cert-manager will create a collection of other resources which all contain information about the status of certificate signing process.
+Use the `cmctl status` command to view details of all these resources and all the associated Events and error messages.

-And if you have installed the cert-manager CLI (cmctl) you will see some temporary errors, like:
+You may see some temporary errors, like:

 ```console
 $ cmctl status certificate web-ssl